VIVEKKS2292/Codsoft-tasks/README.md

 - To-do list
 - Calculator

-Todo list and calculator are done using Python's GUI library, TKinter, and password generator is command-line-based.
+Todo list and calculator are done using Python's GUI library, Tkinter, and password generator is command-line-based.

 Todo list helps to add, modify and delete todos.
 One can also mark a task as done and check the count of remaining tasks.
 The calculator uses the eval() function to perform its airthmetic functions.